 How to Mock-up a Picture Book

-When you’re happy with the revisions of your picture book manuscript, it’s time to make a mock-up, or what is usually called a dummy.
+When you’re happy with the revisions of your picture book manuscript, it’s time to mock-up a picture book, or what is usually called making a dummy.

 Why Make a Dummy?

-1. Take 16 sheets of typing paper and staple along one side.
-You may use either a portrait or a landscape orientation, your choice.
-Some like cutting the paper in half and using 8.5? x 6.5?, in a landscape orientation.
+2. CUT.
+Take 8 sheets of typing paper and cut in half to 8.5″ x 6.5″ If you like, you can use 16-full size paper for a larger dummy.
 The late Sue Alexander recommended using brightly colored typing paper to simulate art and text better.

-3. Now, get out the scissors!
-Cut and tape your text into the dummy.
+4. TAPE IN TEXT.
+Cut and tape your text into the dummy, page by page.
 Put the title on page 1, but leave pages 2-3 blank, as these are usually front matter, such as copyright page, half title page, or dedication.
 Now, you have a choice: you can start your text on page 4, for a double page spread, or just on the right-hand page 5.
 After that, the text should lay out across the full spread.
+A full spread or full-page spread means that the book is opened displaying both a left-hand side and a right-hand side; together, they make up a full-page spread.
+Alternately, you can split the text across a full-page spread and have some text on the left and some on the right.
+Study current picture books to get an idea of how this looks.

 Here are some things you might notice: